steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

 does `jj` do this?
 Well, what if every time you ran a `jj` command it did a `git commit -a` for you?
 That way, there's never any dirty state.
 Sure, but wouldn't that make a super messy history?
 Sure, so why not add an abstraction here to hide it?
-That's what a changeset is.
+That's what a change is.
 If you squint, it almost serves like a branch, and commits are just autosave in the backgrouund.
 That doesn't mean it's literally a `git branch`, I may have strained this analogy too far.